saurabh-vaidya28/Advanced_NN/Gradient Descent.md

 <br>

 ## Types of Gradient Descent:
-1) Batch Gradient Descent:
+1) Batch Gradient Descent:<br>
         a) Compute the gradient of the loss function using the entrie dataset.
         b) It provides a stable but computationally expensive update.

-2) Stochastic Gradient Descent:
+2) Stochastic Gradient Descent:<br>
         a) Computes the gradient and updates the weights using only a single data point.
         b) It is much faster but introduces more variance in the updates, which may result in noisy or fluctuation updates.